Local Regulations

 City Requirements

-- Obtain a basement cleanout permit from the city planning department.
+- Permit Acquisition: Obtain a permit for basement cleanout activities from the city’s building department.

 State Requirements